 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Resident workers age structure|

-Analysis of the resident workers age structure of West Tamar Council area in 2016 compared to Tasmania shows that there was a lower proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of the West Tamar Council area in 2016 compared to Tasmania shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

 Overall, 49.2% of the resident workers was aged under 45 years, compared to 53.4% for Tasmania.
 50.8% were aged 45 years and over, compared to 46.6% for Tasmania.

-The major differences between the resident workers age structure of West Tamar Council area and Tasmania were:
+The major difference between the resident workers age structure of the West Tamar Council area and Tasmania is: